Causes of Chest Pain When Breathing

 Pleurisy: a cause of chest pain when breathing

-In fact, pleurisy’s main symptom is pain that increases when you breathe in and out.
+In fact, the main symptom of pleurisy is pain that increases when you breathe in and out.
 Also, it’s common for affected people to feel like they aren’t getting enough air.
 This is because the person tries to breathe very gently so they won’t increase the discomfort.
 Sometimes, the pain spreads to the shoulders and back.

 Sometimes, fluid builds up between the two layers of the pleura.
 This is known as pleural effusion.
 If there’s a lot of fluid, it’ll put pressure on the lung that could lead to it partially or totally collapsing.
 This causes a cough and increased shortness of breath.